Logo Voyage

 Kerala is well connected by national highways:

 Most of the NH roads are dual carriageways.
-As vehicle density is very high in Kerala, accidents are common.
-You must be extra cautious while driving here.
+As vehicle density is high in Kerala, accidents are common.
+Be cautious while driving here.

-As Kerala receives heavy rainfall throughout the year, road conditions are not always consistent.
-Therefore, expect delays in your schedule especially in monsoon season and afterwards (June–October) even on the National Highways.
+As Kerala receives heavy rainfall throughout the year, road conditions are inconsistent.
+Therefore, expect delays, especially in monsoon season and afterwards (June–October) even on the National Highways.

 Kochi is a major cruise port and a large international cruise terminal is under construction.
-Once completed, regular cruises will be operated from Kochi.
-A regular luxury Cruise between Colombo, Male and Kochi is now operational.
-All Lakshadweep bound cruises originate in Kochi and make return trips.
+Once completed, regular cruises will operate from Kochi.
+A regular luxury cruise between Colombo, Male and Kochi is now operational.
+All Lakshadweep-bound cruises originate in Kochi and make return trips.

-Also private yachts and other sea going boats regularly call at Kochi.
+Private yachts and other sea-going boats regularly call at Kochi.

 Get around

-Kerala is quite well connected with many modes of transport.
+Kerala is connected by many modes of transport.
 The flat southern side is better connected than mountainous north.

 By train